New York City's Dancing Prohibition Remains a Barrier to Entry, Equality

 Height limits are a critical component of almost every zoning code in the United States.

 What Is Floor Area Ratio?

 Floor area ratio (FAR) is a critical measurement to the field of planning.
 FAR defines development intensity and determines numerous other regulations and development outcomes.

 What Is Market Rate Housing?

-Market-rate housing is a term that defines the real estate market and is a direct outcome of policies and practices of planning.
+Market-rate housing is a term used to define housing generated by the real estate market without direct subsidy.
+The price the market sets for housing, even without subsidies, is a direct outcome of policies and practices of planning.

 What is Single-Family Zoning?

 Single-family zoning is by far the most common form of zoning in the United States, but it's facing increasing criticisms both for its discriminatory origins and its sprawling effects.

 What Is Density?

 Density is a controversial topic, but public opinion on the opportunities and risks of density have shifted in recent decades.
 To many, density now has a positive connotation.